 The Chem/Phys section provides a Periodic Table, but calculators are not permitted.
 You will need to remember most equations on your own.
 Examples of MCAT Physics equations you should know from memory include kinetics equations, energy equations, and gas law equations.
 More uncommon equations are typically provided.

 You’ll need to answer questions using your knowledge of physical and chemical science concepts along with your reasoning skills.
 It tests your knowledge of chemical and physical principles used in the body's systems and the mechanisms that govern proper function.
 The section was designed to:

 The Chem/Phys section is content and quantitative skill-driven, making it one of the more demanding exam sections.
 Other sections don’t require as many calculations, nor will they be as heavy on the necessary equations.
 Familiarize yourself with the potential questions you will answer here.

-This section asks you to solve and analyze problems by combining your reasoning skills and foundational science concepts.
+The MCAT Psychology and Sociology section asks you to solve and analyze problems by combining your reasoning skills and foundational science concepts.
 It tests your understanding of biological, psychological, and social factors about perceptions and reactions in the world.